ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 ### Docker
 We started with a recap of the theory behind creating images and spinning up containers.
 Soon we were creating our own images and learned how to run our applications in a container.
-On the way we experienced the advantages of docker and how it fits nicely in the process of CI/CD.
-Thanks [Tom Verelst](/author/tom-verelst/) for guiding us into the docker world.
+On the way we experienced the advantages of Docker and how it fits nicely in the process of CI/CD.
+Thanks [Tom Verelst](/author/tom-verelst/) for guiding us into the Docker world.

 # Recap